singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 ```javascript
 // Inside the route.
 if (!request.phone_number) {
     throw new Error('Main request parameter not present.')
 }
 ```

+If you are starting out your app, this might look fine but as your app keeps getting bigger and bigger, you might want to write some specific code that can handle this for you.

-If you want to wrap all your requests with some special data this tutorial is for you.
+If you want to wrap all your requests with some special data, this tutorial is for you.

 This will also be helpful for your developers to know which parameters are required for the given route and which of them are optional.
+All you need to do is create a **middleware** which will keep account of all your parameters.

 In terms of web development, we call them middleware...
 Just a fancy name( makes sense though).

-Middleware is something that is used to make changes to request or response data.
+> Middleware is a piece of code that is used to make changes to request or response data.

-I have seen people doing a lot of things in the middlewares.
-The best thing that one can do in the middlewares is logging.
+A good example for which a middleware can be used is logging.
 You can log your request parameters, headers, response data to wherever you want to log it.

-You can extend this article with your programming skills to create anything you want, but in this one, we are going to discuss a specific type of middleware.
+We are going to talk about a specific type of middleware in this article, but you can extend it to anything you want to.

 ## A middleware that can validate the request parameters.